LLM in the Shell: Generative Honeypots: Abstract

 \section{Abstract}

-Honeypots are essential tools in cybersecurity.
-However, most of them (even the high-interaction ones) lack the required realism to engage and fool human attackers.
-This limitation makes them easily discernible, hindering their effectiveness.
-This work introduces a novel method to create dynamic and realistic software honeypots based on Large Language Models.
-Preliminary results indicate that LLMs can create credible and dynamic honeypots capable of addressing important limitations of previous honeypots, such as deterministic responses, lack of adaptability, etc. We evaluated the realism of each command by conducting an experiment with human attackers who needed to say if the answer from the honeypot was fake or not.
-Our proposed honeypot, called shelLM, reached an accuracy of 0.92.
-The source code and prompts necessary for replicating the experiments have been made publicly available.
+Honeypots are essential tools in cybersecurity for early detection, threat intelligence gathering, and analysis of attacker's behavior.
+However, most of them lack the required realism to engage and fool human attackers long-term.
+Being easy to distinguish honeypots strongly hinders their effectiveness.
+This can happen because they are too deterministic, lack adaptability, or lack deepness.
+This work introduces shelLM, a dynamic and realistic software honeypot based on Large Language Models that generates Linux-like shell output.
+We designed and implemented shelLM using cloud-based LLMs.
+We evaluated if shelLM can generate output as expected from a real Linux shell.
+The evaluation was done by asking cybersecurity researchers to use the honeypot and give feedback if each answer from the honeypot was the expected one from a Linux shell.
+Results indicate that shelLM can create credible and dynamic answers capable of addressing the limitations of current honeypots.
+ShelLM reached a TNR of 0.90, convincing humans it was consistent with a real Linux shell.
+The source code and prompts for replicating the experiments have been publicly available.